chrisdickinson/fpsjs/entries/rendering.md

         return program
     }

+> ### Coordinate System
+> Our coordinate system for this example will be slightly different than usual
+> since we're in two dimensions.
+> In this lesson, `[-1, -1]` is at the bottom left of the canvas element, while
+> `[1, 1]` points at the top right.

 We'll get more in depth about shader programs a little later; this particular program just tells OpenGL to treat our vertices as screen coordinates, and says that when it encounters a primitive (a shape), it should put red pixels onto the screen.

-> ### Coordinate System
-> Our coordinate system for this example will
->

 Next, let's send some vertices to the OpenGL server.